 Easter programming: Various dates and locations

 Many sites and attractions throughout Ottawa offer special programming and activities over the Easter weekend and on other dates.
-See our online Event Calendar for family-friendly suggestions like Easter egg hunts, baby animals and historical programming.
+Many restaurants offer special meals and brunches – especially on Easter Sunday, April 21 (see our list of year-round brunch hot spots for inspiration).
+And visit our online Event Calendar for family-friendly suggestions like Easter egg hunts, baby animals and historical programming.

 This annual exhibition of Japanese floral design features 50 unique arrangements on display at the Canadian Museum of Nature.
 The event is organized by the Ottawa Centennial Chapter of Ikebana International.